mohit2708/study/database/mysql_database/sql_query_questions.md

 ### AND
 * AND is an operator that combines two conditions.
 Both conditions must be true for the row to be included in the result set.
 * The MySQL AND Condition (also called the AND Operator) is used to test two or more conditions in a SELECT, INSERT, UPDATE, or DELETE statement.
-* AND condition allows you to test 2 or more conditions.
 ```sql
 SELECT column_name(s)
 FROM table_name